Model-Family Search: The Tuesday No-Go Report

 On Paper Trading

 The Tuesday no-go result is also a useful way to explain paper-trading issues that show up in many research stacks.
-Paper trading should protect the system from weak candidates before they start producing noisy live evidence, and is not just a switch that turns a backtest into simulated orders.
+Paper trading should protect the system from weak candidates before they start producing noisy live evidence, and is more than a switch that turns a backtest into simulated orders.

 Common issues we see teams encounter: